xemu-project/xemu-website/docs/docs/troubleshooting.md

 ### Nvidia Settings

-It is recommended to **disable** "Multi-threaded Optimizations" in the nVidia Control Panel.
+It is recommended to **disable** "Multi-threaded Optimizations" in the Nvidia Control Panel.
 This feature has been known to negatively impact xemu performance.